 The kidneys are a pair of vital organs that perform many functions to keep the blood clean and chemically balanced.
-It is easier to maintain healthy kidneys then it is to recover from poor kidney health.
+It is easier to maintain healthy kidneys than it is to recover from poor kidney health.

 Some of the treatments that can damage the kidneys include:

-Gadolinium, MRI contrast agents are a group of contrast compounds used to improve the visibility of internal body structures for Magnetic Resonance Imaging (MRI).
+Gadolinium, MRI contrast agents, are a group of contrast compounds used to improve the visibility of internal body structures for Magnetic Resonance Imaging (MRI).
 The most commonly used compounds for contrast enhancement include a selection of different Gadolinium compounds.

 The problem for a tumor growth condition without a cure is that Tumor Inhibitors taken, like Avastin, can only be taken until the side effects outweigh the advantages of the treatment.
 This is why no medication has risen past Clinical Trial level.
 The risk of Kidney Failure is one reason why tests are taken before each treatment of Avastin is given.